angusmillar/Deprecated-Pyro/README.md

 ## Blaze FHIR Server ##

 This is a FHIR server under development.
-The initial scope is to support the storage of all the resources required to manage the storage and retrieval of Pathology reports.
-This scope may be expanded out in time to Pathology Orders and then into the Radiology Report space.

 ## Requirements ##